mihirshah2005/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-1. list shows all students (left) and volunteers (right).
+1. List shows all students (left) and volunteers (right).
-2. Indices shown on each card follow the global creation order (not the left/right position).
-Use these indices for commands like edit, delete, pair, and unpair.
+2. Indexes shown on each card follow the global creation order (not the left/right position).
+Use these indexes for commands like edit, delete, pair, and unpair.

 Format: `list`